robertfmurdock/robertfmurdock.github.io/_drafts/MeaningfulWork.md

   - Over 25% of the team is not committed, or adverse to improving processes
   - Existing product or work-artifact is too change-intolerant to make process improvement a near-term goal (always on fire)
   - The team doesn't share a conceptual model of how they do work, and therefore cannot collaborate on how to improve it, or refuse to compromise on personal styles
-  - Resource or permission constraints on improving the process, that make change high-cost (which includes cost of willpower)
+  - Resource or permission constraints, that make change high-cost (which includes cost of willpower)

 Goals for developing this dimension are [here](./NextGenProcessesGoals.md).